 After leaving school and working for a year, at 17 Chris went to catering college.
 Two years later, he moved to London.
 “A recruitment agency placed me in various catering jobs.
 London quickly became my home, but catering wasn’t for me.
 It was stressful, badly paid and the hours were long and unsocial.”

-The agency offered him an office job with Royal Mail Parcel Force in the City.
+The agency then offered him an office job with Royal Mail Parcel Force.
 “I made some good friends and learnt many new skills.
 I also discovered my interest in computers.”
 Later Chris joined the IT desk at a City-based chartered surveyors, where his IT knowledge grew significantly.
-Various roles followed, including, ironically, temporary catering consultant at recruitment agency Blue Arrow.
-During his second stint there, Chris took redundancy.
+After roles with several other city firms, Chris took redundancy.

 “I took a short-term role as an IT author.
-A colleague put me in contact with a project manager at Newham College of Further Education who was looking for a project coordinator to work on NHS training projects.
+A colleague put me in contact with a project manager at Newham College of Further Education who was looking for a project coordinator.
 That gave me the money to support myself and develop my business idea.”

 So where did it come from?
-“I was working on a business proposal for the BBC — about six years ago.
-They were finding it hard to get staff to complete timesheets, which managers need to monitor time spent on projects, training and other activities.
+“I was working on a business proposal for the BBC.
+They were finding it hard to get staff to complete timesheets.
 My suggestion was to use an interactive onscreen system to link projects and activities.

 “The idea remained on a USB memory stick for years.
 It was the rise of the Apple iPhone and iPad that made it all possible, really.
 I did some research, developed a project plan and entered into discussions with developers.
 Soon after, TempusDiem was a reality.”

-TempusDiem is a time-tracking “app” (i.e. application) which enables users to log time spent working on projects with just a few taps into a simple interface.
-It has been available via the App Store since January 2011 and, as Chris reveals, sales so far have been encouraging.
+TempusDiem is a time-tracking app which enables users to quickly log time spent working on projects with just a few taps.
+It has been available via the App Store since January 2011 and, as Chris reveals, sales have been encouraging.

 “Ease of use and simple design are key.
 There are similar apps to TempusDiem ― but they’re complicated, confusing and slow."